jbosstm/narayana/tools/maven/README.txt

   2) A directory called "apache-maven-3.x.y" will be created.

-  3) Add the bin directory to your PATH, e.g.:
+  3) Add the bin directory to your PATH, eg:

     Unix-based operating systems (Linux, Solaris and Mac OS X) export PATH=/usr/local/apache-maven-3.x.y/bin:$PATH